Beng123106/Data-Structures-Complexity-and-Algorithms/README.md

 print('Original Array:', array)
 print('Array Squared:', square_array)
 ```
-* The map function works by performing the square function to each value in 'array'
+* The map function works by performing the square function to each value in 'array'.
+It is like in math how you have f(g(x))

 ```python
 def upper(x):